 There are many outstanding advantages of gypsum as a construction material.
 Some of the main advantages are listed below:

-1) Gives smooth surface: It is used in plaster material if properly done would provide us with a smooth white finish, which is free of cracks, lumps as well as scars.
-This is the main property and features when it comes to indoor finishing.
+It is used in plaster material if properly done would provide us with a smooth white finish, which is free of cracks, lumps as well as scars.
+This is the main property and feature when it comes to indoor finishing.

-2) Balancing the indoor atmosphere: They have a natural power of balancing the indoor climate as well as humidity & temperature.
+They have the natural power of balancing the indoor climate as well as humidity & temperature.

 - It is environmentally friendly.